 Thirdly, Laufmann argues that many instances of poor design are simply the body degrading over time in the natural process of aging.
 We can leave aside the question of why we were designed to fall apart over time (which, btw, we understand reasonably well both from a mechanistic and evolutionary point of view).
 In my book, I deliberately exclude design flaws that are reasonably attributed to aging, except as tangential points here and there.

 For example, while discussing the many strange design quirks in the eye, I mention presbyopia, the condition that leads basically 100% of us to need reading glasses by the time we’re in our 50s.
 But I am very careful in my book not to confuse limits with flaws.
 Everything has limits (except for maybe the intelligent designer?), but what is more interesting are the instances of real mismatch and suboptimal design in the human body and mind.
 That’s what my book is about.

 On that point, I suspect we all agree.
 The disagreement is about where this design came from.
 Creationists believe that this plan is the product of intentional design, and biologists don’t.
 There is an abundance of evidence pointing to the gradual evolution of our complex bodies from earlier forms and, often, the various instances of poor design are easily understood in the context of that evolutionary history.
 That’s where we disagree.
 But it is a disagreement, not a logical fallacy on our part.

-For example, I don’t think it’s just a matter of aesthetics that sometimes our immune system attacks itself for no reason causing a disease called Lupus.
-I don’t think it’s a question of taste to find it unfortuante that our maxillary sinus cavities are designed with the drain pipe at the top of the chamber, instead of the bottom.
+For example, I don’t think it’s just a matter of aesthetics that sometimes our immune system attacks itself for no reason, causing a debilitating disease called Lupus.
+I don’t think it’s a question of taste to find it unfortunate that our maxillary sinus cavities are designed with the drain pipe at the top of the chamber, instead of the bottom.
 I fail to see how aesthetic differences could explain why 5-10% of childbirths resulted in the death of the mother, the baby, or both, for most of human history until the ingenuity of modern science.